501(c)(3) Donation Receipt Template

 • Private foundations (regardless of financial status): Can file Form 990-PF.

-Churches and religious organizations that meet the IRS requirements to be a 501(c)(3) non-profit don’t have to officially apply for and obtain tax-exempt status from the IRS.
+Churches and Religious Organizations Churches and religious organizations that meet the IRS requirements to be a 501(c)(3) non-profit don’t have to officially apply for and obtain tax-exempt status from the IRS.
 This means they aren’t automatically stripped of the tax-exempt status if they fail to file a return.
+According to § 7611 of the IRC (Internal Revenue Code), the IRS can only initiate a tax inquiry on a church if a high-level Treasury official has clear written evidence that a church or religious organization:

+Employment Taxes: With a few exceptions, 501(c)(3) organizations that staff paid employees are not exempt from paying employment taxes and must file the appropriate tax return annually.
 Unrelated Business Income: When a charitable organization incurs “unrelated business income” of $1,000 or more (gross), it is also required to file an Unrelated Business Income Tax Return (Form 990-T).
 Three conditions determine this whether a particular source of funds qualifies as this type of income:

 1. It comes from a trade or business endeavor;